DrupalDevOps/Mirounga/README.md

 The custom image builds OpenResty from scratch to have full control of OpenResty's install location and configuration.

-The reason for OpenResty is that:
+The reason for using OpenResty is that:

 - It provides easy support for environment variables out of the box;
-- Baking in support for environment variables on the non-OpenResty Nginx is more involved;
+- Baking in support for environment variables on the non-OpenResty Nginx distribution is more involved;
-- The stock, official Nginx image available in Docker Hub does not come with environment variable support out of the box;
+- Nginx does not come with support for environment variables out of the box;
-- Environment variables are a must killer feature when using Docker, allowing certain parameters (such as the web root, or listening port) to be configured at run time, as opposed to build time.
+- Environment variables are almost a "must have" feature when using Docker, allowing certain parameters (such as the web root, or listening port);
+  to be configured at run time, as opposed to build time.

 The installation can be further customized by modifying the `Dockerfile` in the `build/openresty` directory.